What is an AIM ISA portfolio?

 Providers may also apply dealing and performance fees and other charges.
 Please read the provider documents for full details of the charges.

 AIM ISAs are for experienced investors whose estates are large enough to be affected by inheritance tax and who want to retain the ISA benefits.
-They should only be considered as part of a wider investment portfolio.
+They should only be considered as part of a wider investment portfolio by those who are happy to take significant investment risk.
 The type of AIM ISA chosen depends on many factors, including attitude to risk and whether income is needed.
 If in doubt, always seek professional advice.
 Tax rules change and tax benefits depend on circumstances.

 Can I sell my AIM ISA?